Published on 19 Mar 04

 - case study to illustrate the transfer pricing and related income and withholding tax issues.

-Damian Preshaw is a transfer pricing specialist with more than 20 years' experience in transfer pricing in both the private sector and with the ATO.
-Prior to establishing Damian Preshaw Consulting Pty Ltd in October 2015, Damian was a director in KPMG's Transfer Pricing Services Group in Melbourne.
-In this capacity, Damian advised a wide variety of multinational clients on transfer pricing and profit attribution issues with a special focus on dispute resolution, financial services and business restructuring.
-Prior to joining KPMG, Damian was an international tax counsel in the ATO's Transfer Pricing Practice in Canberra and was an Australian delegate to the OECD's Working Party No.6 (Taxation of Multinational Enterprises) from 1994 to 2003.
-Damian represents The Tax Institute on the ATO's Division 815 Working Group.
+Damian is a consultant to KPMG and is a transfer pricing specialist with more than 20 years’ experience in both the private sector and with the ATO.
+Prior to establishing Damian Preshaw Consulting Pty Ltd in October 2015, Damian was a director in KPMG’s Transfer Pricing Services Group in Melbourne for 12 years.
+In this capacity, Damian advised a wide variety of multinational clients on transfer pricing and profit attribution issues with a special focus on dispute resolution, financial services, financial transactions and business restructuring.
+Prior to joining KPMG, Damian was an international tax counsel in the ATO’s Transfer Pricing Practice in Canberra and was an Australian delegate to the OECD’s Working Party No.6 (Taxation of Multinational Enterprises) from 1994 to 2003.
+Damian is a member of The Tax Institute’s (TTI) Large Business and International Committee and represented TTI on the ATO’s Division 815 Technical Working Group.

 - Current at